Content Algebras Over Commutative Rings With Zero-Divisors: Rings and modules having few zero-divisors

 \begin{definition} A ring $R$ has \textit{Property (A)}, if each finitely generated ideal $I \subseteq Z(R)$ has a nonzero annihilator. \end{definition}

 Let $R$ be a ring.
-If $R$ has very few zero-divisors (for example if $R$ is Noetherian), then $R$ has Property (A) [K, Theorem 82, p.
-56], but there are some non-Noetherian rings which have not Property (A) [K, Exercise 7, p.
-63].
-The class of non-Noetherian rings having Property (A) is quite large [H, p.
-2].
+If $R$ has very few zero-divisors (for example if $R$ is Noetherian), then $R$ has Property (A) \cite[Theorem 82, p.
+56]{K}, but there are some non-Noetherian rings which have not Property (A) \cite[Exercise 7, p.
+63]{K}.
+The class of non-Noetherian rings having Property (A) is quite large \cite[p.
+2]{H}.

 \begin{theorem} Let $B$ be a content $R$-algebra such that $R$ has Property (A).
 Then $T(B)$ is a content $T(R)$-algebra, where by $T(R)$, we mean total quotient ring of $R$. \end{theorem}